Is Walter Johnson the all-time greatest pitcher?

 On April 14, 1910, after President William Howard Taft threw out a ceremonial first pitch to him, Johnson shut out the A’s, who went on to win the World Series, 3-0, on one hit.
 It might have been a no-hitter, if a routine fly ball had not been misplayed because the outfield had been roped off to allow more fans.
 This was the first of Johnson record nine opening-day wins and one of his six career one-hitters.

-Setting aside arguments about the impact of night baseball, integration, new pitches and relievers, can one man be deemed the greatest ever?
+Setting aside arguments about the impact of night baseball, integration, new pitches and use of relievers, can one man be deemed the greatest ever?
 That has been debated for nearly a century now (at least since Johnson retired after 1927).
 He always has been among the three or four who have been in the discussion, along with Christy Mathewson, Cy Young and Grover Cleveland Alexander.

 My 1960 Fleer

 No other pre-World War II pitcher ranks with these four in career stats.
 Lefty Grove, who didn’t pitch as much or as long, came close.
-He lead the league in ERA nine times from 1926 to 1939 and won 300 games — great, especially among left-handers, but not the G.O.A.T.
+He led the league in ERA nine times from 1926 to 1939 and won 300 games — great, especially among left-handers, but not the G.O.A.T.
 While Young belongs in the discussion, he pitched a decade in the 19th Century, including three before the pitching distance was set at 60-feet-6-inches in 1893, among many lesser rule changes.

 Now that the best pitchers rarely last even eight innings, the shutouts thrown by Johnson (110), Alexander (90) and Mathewson (79) should safely remain 1-2-3 on the all-time list.
 In the 20th Century, the lowest WHIP by a starting pitcher – a record unknown in his time – was achieved retrospectively by Johnson – 0.7803 – in 1913.
 But in 2000, Pedro Martinez finally beat that mark with a record-low WHIP of 0.7373.